 3. Get involved.

 Don’t be afraid to develop a deeper relationship with a nonprofit, beyond a one-time or monthly donation.
 One common way to support a nonprofit is through volunteering—and it doesn’t always have to happen in-person.
-GlobalGiving has a skilled volunteering service called GlobalGivingTime.
-Our nonprofit partners post micro-tasks, like help with graphic design or project feedback, that you can accomplish virtually at your desk or with a team of co-workers.
-Learn more.
+Learn more about the future of micro-volunteering.

 4. Support community-led groups.